 utm_medium | Identifies what type of link was used, such as email or pay-per-click advertising. | utm_medium=ppc |

-utm_content | Identifies what specifically was clicked to bring the user to the site, such as a banner ad or a text link.
+utm_content | Identifies what type of ad format was clicked to bring the user to the site, such as a banner ad or a text link.
 It is often used for A/B testing and content-targeted ads. | utm_content=logolink or utm_content=textlink |

 To analyze conversion with NexHealth: